closeio/making.close.com/_posts/2023-10-23-documenting-best-practices/index.md

 But what if you have a big team?
 Or a big codebase that has been through many iterations of libraries, frameworks, and approaches?
-What if your team is growing and you keep having new engineers ask question like "How do we like to do X?" or "I see we've done X three different ways, what is our preferred approach today?"
+What if your team is growing, and new engineers keep asking questions like "How do we like to do X?" or "I see we've done X three different ways, what is our preferred approach today?"